What You Need

 Hair tie.
 If you have long hair, you’ll definitely want to get it out of your face.
 Bring a hair tie.
 We also sell headbands and bandanas

 Headband or bandana.
-If sweat dripping in your face bothers you, a headband or bandana can help a lot!
+If sweat dripping in your face bothers you, a headband or bandana can be very useful!
 (We also sell headbands at studios.)

 What You Don’t Need